Andrew Yang Calls For Decriminalization Of Sex Work In New York City

 "These arrests are based almost entirely on the word of cops, who say they are incentivized to round up as many 'bodies' as they can," the publication reported.

-The outlet interview dozes of lawyers, cops, and other experts that all did not believe that the city’s arrest figures for people using prostitutes — almost everyone arrested for such crimes in the last four years was not white — accurately reflect the racial patterns of individuals who purchase sex in the region.
+The outlet interviewed dozens of lawyers, cops, and other experts, who all did not believe that the city's arrest figures for people using prostitutes — almost everyone arrested for such crimes in the last four years was not white — accurately reflect the racial patterns of individuals who purchase sex in the region.